single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 }
 ```

 Production bundles also don't use `@angular/compiler` and `@angular/platform-browser-dynamic` packages.
 You would want to use minified packages when the root-config is built in production mode.
-This can be achieved by using `if-else` conditions within the EJS template:
+One approach could be to use `if-else` conditions within the root-config `.ejs` template:

 ```html
 <% if (htmlWebpackPlugin.options.isDevelopment) { %>